What to Do in Philly That’s Free (or Almost Free)

 Meet Betsy Ross — the woman who sewed an American flag for George Washington himself — and take a tour of her home.
 Admission is $5 for adults and $4 for children, plus $2 for the optional audio tour.

-Broad and Market Streets, East Market Street Portal, Room 121
+Broad and Market streets, East Market Street Portal, Room 121, Philadelphia

 Remain just below William Penn’s statue (for the more superstitious among us!) to see a lovely view of the city.
 Four-person tower tours take place on weekdays, every 15 minutes from 9:30 am to 4:15 pm, and cost $8 for adults, $6 for seniors and $4 for students and children.